forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-with-express/manipulating-session-data.md

 SuperTokens.getSessionData(sessionHandle);
 ```
 - This function requires a database call each time it's called.
-- It does nothing to synchronize with other getSessionData or updateSessionData calls on this ```sessionHandle```.
-So it is up to you to handle various race conditions depending on your use case.

 ### Call the ```updateSessionData``` function: [API Reference](../api-reference#updatesessiondatasessionhandle-data)
 ```js